nguyengg/go-aws-commons/README.md

 See [ddb](ddb) for more examples.

-## Lambda Handler wrappers with sensible defaults
+## Lambda handler wrappers with sensible defaults

 WIP - see [lambda](lambda) for more examples.